IsNotRicardo/docker-javafx-guide/docs/docker-javafx-guide.md

 Follow the steps in the [macOS X server guide](macos-x-server.md).

-## Running the Docker Container
+## Running the Docker Image

 > [!IMPORTANT]
-> Make sure that you have followed all the previous steps for your OS before running the Docker container.
+> Make sure that you have followed all the previous steps for your OS before running the Docker image.
 > Failure to do so will likely result in an error.

 1. Open any terminal window (Windows Powershell, Command Prompt, Bash, etc.) and navigate to the directory